 In most cases, dry skin is a temporary condition that does not pose a serious health threat.
-Anybody can develop dry skin but it is more common among people in their 40s who live in dry and low-humidity areas.
-Depending on the situation, the symptoms of dry skin may include itching, redness, and deep cracks.
+Anybody can develop dry skin, but it is more common among people in their 40s who live in dry and low-humidity areas.

 It is important to figure out the causes of dry skin if you want to fight the problem.
-As always, it is important to check with your doctor if you experience pain or any kind of complications.
+As always, make sure to check with your doctor if you experience any kind of complications.

-You are more likely to have dry skin during the wintertime.
+You are more likely to have dry skin during the winter.
 The cold weather may cause irritation while the lack of humidity may cause loss of moisture.
 This will likely leave your skin feeling dry and flaky.
-In addition to religiously applying moisturizer, it is is also important to wear clothing that will help protect you from the harsh elements.
+In addition to religiously applying moisturizer, it is important to wear clothing that will help protect you from the harsh elements.

 You can get dry skin from mom and dad too.
-If dry skin runs in the family, you should work on creating a skincare routine that will help prevent the problem.
-Proper hydration of the skin is important, especially during the winter.
-Also, choose skincare products that can help build and reinforce the skincare barrier.
+If dry skin runs in the family, you should work on creating a skincare routine that will help prevent or minimize the problem.
+Also, choose skincare products that can help build and reinforce your skin’s barrier.

-Water is generally harmless.
-But if your tap water is rich in minerals like Magnesium, Lead, and Zinc then it can cause dryness too.
-You can invest in a home filtration system that can help lighten the mineral content of water for you.
+Water is generally harmless, but if your tap water is rich in minerals like magnesium, lead, and zinc, those can cause dryness.
+You can invest in a home filtration system that will help reduce the mineral content of the water.

-Are you using medication to treat your acne problems?
-Retinol, Benzoyl Peroxide, and other similar kinds of medication can also dry out your skin.
+Are you using medication to treat your acne?
+Retinol, benzoyl peroxide, and other similar products can dry out your skin.
 It is best to ask your doctor for alternatives.
 You may be asked to reduce the frequency of use or switch to a milder option.

-Try Better Bath Better Body To Help Moisturize Your Skin
+Try The Best Essential Oils In Bath To Help Moisturize Your Skin

-You can try using Epsom Salt salt bath to help moisturize your skin the all-natural way.
-Made from Magnesium and Sulfate, Epsom salt is a natural exfoliant.
-Plus, it can be easily added to regular bath water to create a spa-like experience.
+You can use Epsom salt in your bath to help moisturize your skin the all-natural way.
+Made from magnesium and sulfate, Epsom salt is a natural exfoliant.
+Plus, it can be easily added to ordinary bath water to create a spa-like experience.

 Try Better Bath Better Body’s Dry Skin Bath Soak.
-This blend is enhanced with lavender, ylang ylang, lemon, and geranium essential oils to help you fight crocodile scales and alligator dryness.
-It can also help soothe dry and damaged skin.
-Just soak in the tub for 20 minutes to enjoy the benefits.
+This blend is enhanced with lavender, ylang-ylang, lemon, and geranium essential oils to soothe your skin.
+Just have a muscle soak in the tub for 20 minutes to enjoy the benefits.

-Visit the Better Bath Better Body store to explore more of our exciting Epsom salt blends, and learn more about how they can help you.
+Visit the Better Bath Better Body store to learn more about Epsom salt online.
 Start making the effort to feel and look better today, one relaxing bath at a time.